-- U8s to U11s play morning, mid-day or occasional afternoon games
+- Master Blasters (U8s) to U11s play morning, mid-day or occasional afternoon games

-A highlight this season has been a retention rate of 90% across the Junior section – due largely to our ‘Participation over Results’ policy.
-Team entrances for 2018-19 were:
+A highlight of last season (2021/22) was having a retention rate of 90% across the Junior section – due largely to our ‘Participation over Results’ policy.
+Team entrances for last season were:

 Age Groups & Contacts